3 tips for starting your MLOps journey

 When getting started, consider targeting a select few focus areas for implementing MLOps concepts.
 For example, you may want to focus on model reproducibility.
 Achieving true reproducibility requires the thoughtful implementation of source control management processes, environment tracking, model portability, as well as model registries.
 Rather than try to achieve all of these at once, pick one.
 For example, a good place to start would be to implement source control processes for the data science team.

-One common observation is that data scientists have a tendency to keep their work on a laptop (perhaps using something like file naming conventions to keep track of their code versions), rather than version their code and artifacts using a source code management system like GIT.
+One common observation is that data scientists tend to keep their work on a laptop (perhaps using something like file naming conventions to keep track of their code versions), rather than version their code and artifacts using a source code management system like GIT.
 When implementing MLOps into your analytics organization, data scientists need to be encouraged to become more like their software engineering counterparts.
 This change will need to be planned, tracked, and managed to ensure new processes are adequately supported.
 A plan which provides training materials and review sessions will help ensure that changes are being adhered to.
 For more information on how to develop your MLOps maturity, check out this article from GigaOm.